joe-cena-git/hash_maps/README.md

 - Preserves capitalization of the original word.
 - Returns `None` for an empty string.

-### `challenge3` — `src/challenge3.rs`
+### `directory` — `src/directory.rs`
-*In progress.* Employee directory — the third end-of-chapter exercise from 8.3.
+Employee directory — the third end-of-chapter exercise from 8.3.

 - Accepts text commands to add employees to departments (e.g. `"Add Sally to Engineering"`).
 - Retrieves all people in a given department, sorted alphabetically.
-- Retrieves all employees across the whole company, sorted alphabetically.
+- Retrieves all employees across the whole company by department, sorted alphabetically.
+- Uses binary search insertion to maintain sorted order at storage time — O(n) per insert vs O(n log n) for push + sort.

 ## Running